ChatTheatre/websocket-to-tcp-tunnel/README.md

-# websocket-to-tcp-tunnel
+# TEC Tunnel
-Tunnel connecting a client to a telnet backend
+WebSocket tunnel proof of concept for TEC.